 As it happened, Time's model was not a real person but a digital composite.
 She was created on a computer by "morphing" men and women of various races.
 As Time's editors explained, this was a preview of the type of offspring likely to emerge in 21st century America.

-The magazine cover captured an essential truth about America at the beginning of the 21st century.
+The magazine cover captured an essential truth about the United States today.
 We live in an increasingly diverse and increasingly mongrel society, a nation of blurred boundaries and bizarre extremes.
 Never before in history has a society been as diverse as the U.S. is today.
-And never before have so many different traditions, beliefs and values been integrated into a single culture.
+And never before have so many different traditions, beliefs and values been integrated in a single culture.

-For all the platitudes about melting pots, mosaics, and rainbow coalitions, many regard the "browning" of America as a profoundly disturbing trend.
+For all the rhetoric about melting pots, salad bowls and cultural mosaics, many Americans regard the "browning" of our population as a profoundly disturbing trend.
 Miscegenation is still frowned upon in many quarters.
-As recently as one generation ago, some states still had laws in place forbidding interracial marriage.
+As recently as a half-century ago, some states still had laws in place forbidding interracial marriage.

-Many people complain that miscegenation waters down their culture, for example.
+Some Jews will tell you that miscegenation is watering down their culture, for example.
 They blame the growing rate of interfaith marriages for what they see as the disintegration of Judaism.
-A number of Indian tribes are concerned that thinning bloodlines will lead to the "statistical extermination" of their people.
+A number of Indian tribes are likewise concerned that thinning bloodlines will lead to the "statistical extermination" of their people.
 A century ago, half of all Indians in the U.S. were considered fullbloods.
-Today the number is down to about 20 percent.
+Today that number is down to about 20 percent.
 On Indian reservations, there is now a suicide problem among young half-breeds who don't feel sufficiently "pure."